MicrosoftDocs/powerquery-docs/powerquery-docs/InstallingSDK.md

 >[!NOTE]
 >The new Visual Studio Code Power Query SDK is currently in public preview as of September of 2022.

-The new Power Query SDK can be installed in Visual Studio Code as a Visual Studio Code extension.
-During the installation process, the extension tries to download and load some dependencies in order to provide full functionality.

-Follow the steps found in the [official GitHub repository](https://github.com/Microsoft/vscode-powerquery-sdk) for the Visual Studio Code Power Query SDK to install and provide feedback.
+Install the new Visual Studio Code Power Query SDK from the [Visual Studio Code Marketplace](https://aka.ms/powerquerysdk).
+Select **Install** to install the SDK.

 ## Connector development process